unikraft/eurosys21-artifacts/README.md

 ## 5. Notes

- * All experiments should be run as the `root` user on the host as it will require modifications to the host and running with elevated privileges.
+ * All experiments should be run as the `root` user on the host as it will require modifications to the host and running commands with elevated privileges, e.g. creating and destroying VMs, setting limits in `/proc`, etc.

  * We use intermediate Docker containers for building images and accessing pre-built binaries for many of the experiments.
 In addition to this, this